Chain123/Meta-HAR/README.md

     python Central.py   # for central model.
     python meta-har.py  # for meta-har
 ```
-Note: Configure your own data and output dirs.
+Note: Configure your own data and output dirs
 ## Others
 To run the Reptile method:
 1. Change the ``norm_embed`` to ``norm_cce`` in the Meta-HAR and remove fine-tune.